Where the magic happens: Our Basecamps

 Explore our Basecamps

-In our classrooms, called “Basecamps”, students work with their educators, implementing the Australian Curriculum through direct training and instruction, developed to better connect with the needs of learners as well as the adults who work with them.
+In our classrooms, called “Basecamps”, students work with their educators, implementing the Australian Curriculum through direct training and instruction, through a broad range of active and engaging learning experiences, that make up our integrated curriculum approach.

 The Big Cats classroom is often noisy, exciting, messy and full of little egos vying for supremacy: just the way it should be for ages from 4 and a half.
 This stage is about hands-on concrete experiences, where our senses tell us how to experience the world.